-Working With Donald Trump Was Like ‘A Hostage Situation Every Day,’ Says Republican Insider
+Working With Donald Trump Was Like 'A Hostage Situation Every Day,' Says Republican Insider

 As the dust has settled in the January 5 senate race, many conservatives are blaming Trump for the loss, claiming that his constant focus on voter fraud dampened voter turnout and alienated independent voters.

-Liz Mair, a national Republican strategist who worked on a pro-Loeffler PAC, said that the Loeffler had felt like she had to cater to the MAGA base at the detriment of being her authentic self.
-Mair believed that this hurt her run, as constituents could “smell a rat” who is putting on a front.
+Liz Mair, a national Republican strategist who worked on a pro-Loeffler PAC, said that Loeffler felt like she had to cater to the MAGA base at the detriment of being her authentic self.
+Mair believed that this hurt her run, as constituents could "smell a rat" who is putting on a front.

 "A lot of people are trying to figure out how much they can run exactly the campaign that they want to run, versus the campaign that they feel that they need to run," she said.

-However, despite mutterings in the party about their unhappiness at Trump’s influence, it appears that he has little desire to exit the political sphere yet.
-As was previously covered by The Inquisitr, Trump’s longtime advisor Cory Lewandowski claimed in a recent interview that the current Mar-a-Lago resident hopes to be “actively involved” in the party in the future.
+However, despite mutterings in the party about their unhappiness at Trump's influence, it appears that he has little desire to exit the political sphere yet.
+As covered by The Inquisitr, Trump's longtime advisor Corey Lewandowski claimed in a recent interview that the current Mar-a-Lago resident hopes to be "actively involved" in the party in the future.